Learning and Information for Families and Educators

 TEACCH or the Treatment and Education of Autistic and related Communication-handicapped Children is a model also utilized at The Education Center.
 This model places emphasis on individualized assessments, creating programs around each child's skills, interests and needs.
 Structured teaching incorporates visual strategies, schedules, independent work stations and the structuring of the physical environment to help support the students' needs and communicate clear instructions and expectations for the students.
 TEACCH is a broad-based program that addresses work skills, communication, social and leisure skills.

-Speech/language patholigists at The Education Center support the development of communication skills and language throughout every aspect of a student's school day.
+Speech/language pathologists at The Education Center support the development of communication skills and language throughout every aspect of a student's school day.
 The goal is to maximize language in those ongoing, everyday situations and to increase a student's functional communication skills.
 Their expertise supports and guides many of the diagnostic and educational decisions made about a student's communication needs.

-After gathering input from the student, family, team and other professionals involved with the student, our speech/language pathologist will design an appropriate augmentative communication system for a student. this could include such things as:
+After gathering input from the student, family, team and other professionals involved with the student, our speech/language pathologist will design an appropriate augmentative communication system for a student.
+This could include such things as:

 Services may be provided in individual sessions or in group settings: in a classroom, a therapy room, life skills settings or other areas.
 Most importantly they should be provided in locations where the skills taught will be used.
 "Pull out" therapy is used for a limited time when the student needs to learn new skills which cannot be taught in the classroom.
 As soon as possible, work on these skills will be transferred into the classroom and the day-to-day environment.
 It is important to know that all staff work on a student's communication goals throughout the day.